browserengineering/book/book/http.md

 make sure to limit how many redirects your browser can follow in a row.
 You can test this with the URL
 <http://browser.engineering/redirect>, which redirects back to this
-page, and its `/redirect2` and `/redirect3` cousins which do more complicated redirect chains.
+page, and its [/redirect2](http://browser.engineering/redirect2) and [/redirect3](http://browser.engineering/redirect3) cousins which do more complicated redirect chains.

-*Caching:* Typically, the same images, styles, and scripts are used on multiple pages; downloading them repeatedly is a waste.
+*Caching*.
+Typically, the same images, styles, and scripts are used on multiple pages; downloading them repeatedly is a waste.
 It's generally valid to cache any HTTP response, as long as it was requested with `GET` and received a `200` response.^[Some other status codes like `301` and `404` can also be cached.]
 Implement a cache in your browser and test it by requesting the same file multiple times.
 Servers control caches using the `Cache-Control` header.
-Add support for this header, specifically for `no-store` and `max-age` values.
-If the `Cache-Control` header contains any other value than these two, it's best not to cache the response.
+Add support for this header, specifically for the `no-store` and `max-age` values.
+If the `Cache-Control` header contains any value other than these two, it's best not to cache the response.

-*Compression:* Add support for HTTP compression.
-In HTTP compression the browser first [informs the server][negotiate] that compressed data is acceptable.
+*Compression*.
+Add support for HTTP compression.
+In HTTP compression the browser [informs the server][negotiate] that compressed data is acceptable.
 Your browser must send the `Accept-Encoding` header with the value `gzip`.
 If the server supports compression, its response will have a `Content-Encoding` header with value `gzip`.
 The body is then